David Lissah

 • The team regained control of their workload and reduced overwhelm

-• Leaders had clear, organised, and defensible compliance records
+• Leaders had clear, organised, and trustworthy compliance records

 • Daily behaviours shifted from firefighting to intentional, value‑driven work